ABDULLAH-SAUD-FATMI/JNHA-CNN/README.md

 # JNHA-CNN

-CNN model for herb part classification
+CNN model for herbal component classification

 ############ Basic Intrsuctions ##############################

+1. In the preprocess/ directory, ensure the following files are present

+	'ATR FTIR jinhuacha testing selected mixture-1.csv' (a raw data file ) preprocess_data.py

+Edit the preprocess_data.py to read in the raw csv file for preprocessing.
+If it is necessary, you may need to customize or modify the code preprocess_data.py to produce correct preprocessing of the csv data.

+Execute
+	python preprocess_data.py
+in the presence of the csv file.
+The output would be (i) a few png files displaying the 1D FTIR fingerprints of the herb classes, (ii) label.npy, and (iii) config.npy

+2. cd ../
-1. Ensure the following scripts are present in the folder JNHA-CNN.py
+	Ensure the following scripts are present in the current folder JNHA-CNN.py
 	CNN_SMOTE.py
 	mycnn_model.py
 	test.py

-2. Ensure the data is present in the same directory and labelled as follows "label.npy"
+3. Ensure the *.npy data obtained from the precessing in step 1 are present in the same directory and labelled as follows "label.npy"
 	"config.npy"
-where label.npy file is the labels for the data (ie. target class) and the config.npy file is the data
+where label.npy file is the labels for the data (ie. target class) and the config.npy file is the data.

-3. Run the JNHA-CNN.py script
+4. Run the main.py script

-4. Change parameters in the JNHA-CNN.py script based on needs
+5. Change parameters in the main.py script based on needs

 ############# Job of each script ###########################

-JNHA-CNN.py: script runs all the scripts required for the creation of the model.
+main.py: script runs all the scripts required for the creation of the model.
 It also creates all the prerequisite folders and files required by the rest of the scripts.

 CNN-SMOTE.py: takes the label.npy and config.npy files to artifically augment or synthesize more data.
 It splits its results into testing training and validation datasets.
 The final result is 6 npy files, 3 data files and 3 label files.
 They are named as
 	"Xa.npy" , "Ya.npy" for training